What to keep in mind when coding A/B tests

 /* no_doc_ready */

+This however requires some special setup to work.
 When you use / * no_doc_ready */, it is important to make sure that the elements we want to change have been loaded before the code executes.
 Therefore it is important that you set the AUDIENCE to the elements you want to change (audience: Page content).

 If “flickering” occurs because AUDIENCE has to wait for too many elements, you can use a mutation observers or intervals in your project code.
 Then you can remove minor control elements in the AUDIENCE and instead set an observer that handles elements that load late.